 The initial design effort was conducted on funds left over from the yearly budget, which would not have sustained work on the project, but the VVS (Voyenno Vozdushniye Sily / Red Air Force) liked the concept and backed it.
 The result was a requirement issued by the VVS and MAP (Ministry of Aircraft Production, more or less), leading in 1973 to the formal initiation of development for the "An-72", as the Aircraft 200 was officially designated.

 Three ground-test airframes were built, followed by the first flight prototype, which performed its initial flight on 22 December 1977, with test pilot V.I.
 Terskikh at the controls, backed up by flight engineer A.L.
 Kroots.
 Early tests showed the aircraft was "a pleasure to fly", featuring modern flight instrumentation, and low noise levels; its STOL performance was outstanding.
 The third ground-test article was brought up to flight standard to help with air trials.
 Various problems were uncovered and fixed, with the first prototype attending the Paris Air Show in May 1979, the machine being painted in tidy Aeroflot (Soviet state airline) colors and putting on an impressively agile flight display.
-NATO assigned the type the codename of "Coaler", later "Coaler-A" when other variants appeared.
+NATO assigned the type the reporting name of "Coaler" -- later "Coaler-A" when other variants appeared.

 By the time of the An-72's appearance at the Paris Air Show, preparations were already under way for series production, with a state factory in Kharkov selected to do the job.
 However, production plans ran into a big snag.
-Aeroflot was very interested in the An-72; although the aircraft had been designed to military specs as a tactical cargolifter and looked it, there were a lot of short and fairly rude civil airfields in the Soviet north and Far East, and a STOL airliner / freightliner would be very handy.
+Aeroflot was very interested in the An-72; although the aircraft had been designed to military specs as a tactical cargolifter and looked it, there were a lot of short and rude civil airfields in the Soviet north and Far East, and a STOL airliner / freightliner would be very handy.
 The problem was that Aeroflot had more aggressive requirements: while the military only wanted a 5 tonne (5.5 ton) maximum payload, Aeroflot wanted a 10 tonne (11 ton) maximum payload, plus about 50% more range with normal payload, and more cargo hold volume.

 Although the prototype An-72 machines could actually handle a maximum payload of 7.5 tonnes (8.25 tons) in overload condition, of course that still wasn't enough to meet the Aeroflot spec.
 To handle the new requirements, the wing area was increased, by the simple measure of chopping off the outer wings at about mid-span and putting larger outer wings in their place, resulting in a "kink" at midwing, and shallower leading-edge sweep for the outer span.
 The original idea had been to replace the wings from the wing roots outward, but lack of machinery that could handle the long wing skinnings torpedoed that idea.